Convenience counts when you’re out making purchases for your home or family.

 Your Dort One Debit Card is a great way to keep track of your budget, because your monthly statement includes details of all your purchases and where they were made.

-Your Dort One Debit Card can also be used as your Dort Federal ATM card.
+Your Dort One Debit Card can also be used as your Dort Financial ATM card.
 You can withdraw from checking and savings accounts, perform balance inquiries, even make transfers.
 Click here to see some Frequently Asked Questions that offer more information about the this feature.

 Note to Current Dort One Debit Cardholders